aliuwahab/BitPandaTestOne/README.md

 In the root of project, run `vendor/bin/phpunit `

 ## Set Up
+1. In the root folder of this app and run `composer install` (NB: Make sure composer is install globally or you might need to run it as `composer.phar install`)
-1. If there is no `.env` already, then Save `.env.example` as `.env`
+2. If there is no `.env` already, then Save `.env.example` as `.env`
-2. Create a database in your local mysql server call  `bitpanda_test_one_db` in your mysql local server (you can use tools like sequel pro or mysql workbench to make it easier)
+3. Create a database in your local mysql server call  `bitpanda_test_one_db` in your mysql local server (you can use tools like sequel pro or mysql workbench to make it easier)
-3. Run Migrations `php artisan migrate` in the root of project folder.
+4. Run Migrations `php artisan migrate` in the root of project folder.
-4. Run Seed `php artisan db:seed` in the root of project folder.
+5. Run Seed `php artisan db:seed` in the root of project folder.
-5. In your terminal, cd into root of this project and run `php artisan serve`
+6. In your terminal, cd into root of this project and run `php artisan serve`
-6. Copy the url as display in your terminal after the command you run in step 3.
+7. Copy the url as display in your terminal after the command you run in step 3.
 (It is always in the form: `http://127.0.0.1:8000`).
 Pay attention to the port

 ## API Endpoints